AdobeAtAdobe/kirby_docs/acpdr/api-specification/markdown/narrative/tutorials/data_access_tutorial/data_access_tutorial.md

 We will begin by retrieving information regarding batches and files using the Catalog API.
 The Data Access API will then allow us to access and download these files over HTTP, either in full, or via partial downloads.

-(TODO) Should I remove the 'GET /catalog/dataSets' portion from the sequence diagram?
-It does not look like dataSet is used within Data Access API

 ---

 ## 1 Locating The Data